 — Berkeley Burch-Martinez

-© 2008-2018 by BookSpring.
+© 2008-2019 by BookSpring.
 BookSpring literacy program is a registered trademark in the United States.
-As a 501(c)(3) organization, your charitable donations of cash or in-kind goods or services are eligible as a tax deduction as allowable by law.
+As a 501(c)(3) organization, your charitable donations are eligible as a tax deduction as allowable by law.